catalyst-cloud/catalystcloud-docs/source/orchestration/hot-format.rst

 .. note::

-  Only resources related to services provided by the Catalyst Cloud should be used.
+  Only resources related to services provided by Catalyst Cloud should be used.

-The resource types available on the Catalyst Cloud are:
+The resource types available on Catalyst Cloud are:

 * OS::Aodh::CompositeAlarm
 * OS::Aodh::EventAlarm